 - *Details of your ministry calling* An explanation of how you felt called to ministry, (separate page, no less than 250 words and not to exceed one page in length)

 - *Resume of Ministry career, training and activities, and Biblical education.
 This document must include tenure, responsibilities, supervisors and names of churches and organizations.
-We are looking to assess two years of cumulative ministry experiences (4,160 hours) for licensure, and four years of cumulative ministry experience (8,320 hours) required for ordination.
+We are looking to assess two years of cumulative ministry experience (4,160 hours) for licensure, and four years of cumulative ministry experience (8,320 hours) required for ordination.
 (A sample resume is available from the link at the bottom of this page.)
+Note: The Ministry title must match on both the application and resume.

 - *Statement of Doctrine* (Please limit your statement to two pages.)
 This statement should include your position on the following areas: The Trinity, salvation, baptism and the inspiration and inerrancy of the Word of God.
 (A warning regarding plagiarism and a link for a sample of a Statement of Doctrine are available at the bottom of this page.)

-- Official Educational Transcripts of Biblical Studies (These must be sent to us directly from the institution.)
+- Official Educational Transcripts: The application process requires your Official Educational Transcripts for all Education (except for High School).
+This will include College, University, Bible College, and Seminary you have attended.
+(These must be sent to us directly from the institution.)
 Sealed student transcripts will not be accepted.
-(If the school provides transcripts electronically, have them sent to [email protected].)
+(Note: If the school provides transcripts electronically, have them sent to [email protected].
+Otherwise, have them mailed to Attn: Connie Bochmann-PO Box 9-Bradley IL 60915.)

 - Copy of Ordination Certificate (If you have been previously ordained)